luiztauffer/guacamole-data-science/_posts/2019-03-16-mammals-data-mining.md

     return country_names, country_counts
 ```

 Now let's make a function to create a bar plots with the frequencies of occurrence for each country, as a percentage of the number of pages scraped.
-Set Plotly to work in the notebook mode, call the `mammals_countries()` function to load the data, format the layout and use `iplot(fig)` to print it on the notebook or `plot(fig, filename)` to save the plot in an `HTML` file.
+Set Plotly to work in the notebook mode, call the `mammals_countries()` function to load the data, format the layout and use `iplot(fig)` to print it on the notebook or `plot(fig, filename)` to save the plot as an `HTML` file.

 ```python
 from plotly import tools